jdmota/java-typestate-checker/README.md

     - Solution: Create a type for objects with no protocols instead of attributing to them the `Unknown` type.
 - Should "end" be in the list of concrete states?
 If not, depends on:
   - Control that if an object reaches the "end" state, it is dropped
+  - Solution: create "UnusableType" concept
-- Force an object to reach the "end" state if dropped
+- Force object protocol to complete
 - Deal with the values of fields inside objects
   - Combating against defensive programming
 - Validate protocols